 If you're purchasing a condo, it's also a good idea to research any hidden fees that you may be hit with after you've moved in.
 Certain condos also don't accept all types of loans, so if you're condo-bound, plan accordingly.

 Step 4: Write Your Offer

-Write 'em an offer they can't refuse - and act fast.
+Write them an offer they can't refuse - and act fast.
 There's stiff competition and you don't wanna lose.
-IF the offer is accepted...

 Step 4.5: Schedule Inspections